 Each year, the Moline Police Department participates in the Citizens Police Academy in partnership with the Rock Island County Sheriff's Department, the Illinois State Police District 7, and the police departments of East Moline, Rock Island, Silvis, and Milan.
-Classes are typically offered annually in January, however, due to COVID19, the 2021 class is tentatively scheduled to begin in March and will host between 20 to 25 participants.
+Classes are typically offered annually in January, however, due to COVID19, the program will not be held in 2021.
+We look forward to resuming in January 2022.
 Additional information will be provided as it becomes available.
-The 2021 academy is being coordinated by the Moline Police Department, for information, contact 309.524.2230.
+The 2022 academy will be coordinated by the Moline Police Department, for information, contact 309.524.2230.

 About the Program

 The Citizens Police Academy is an 11-week program designed to give the participants a basic knowledge of how the police department operates.
 Classroom instruction is presented by police officers from the sponsoring agencies, and participants have an opportunity to shoot a police-issued handgun and tour the county jail.
 The sessions are informal, and questions are encouraged.
 Participants are also encouraged to go on patrol as a ride-along to witness first-hand the police officer’s work on the beat.

 Each weekly session is from 6:30 pm to 9:30 pm.
 Even though class time is set aside for questions, most instructors are available after class to answer more in-depth or personal questions.
 At the conclusion of the course, participants are awarded special certificates and honored at a dinner reception.